estepona/estepona.github.io/_posts/2019-11-12-IEEE-754-floating-representation-through-python.md

 ---
+layout: post
-title: "IEEE 754 floating representation through python"
+title: "IEEE 754 Demonstrating Floating Representation with Python"
+subtitle: "Floats are cool"
 date: 2019-11-12
-categories: dev

-header:
-  image: /assets/img/2019-11-12-IEEE-754-floating-representation-through-python/header3.png
-classes:
+author: "Binghuan Zhang"
+catalog: true
+header-img: "img/posts/2019-11-12-IEEE-754-floating-representation-through-python/header3.png"
+header-mask: 0.6
+tags:
-  - wide
+  - dev
 ---

 Today it's all about floats.
 How a float (number) is represented in binary, and in machine?
 Let's try an example in Python.
 I found this topic to be really interesting as we're going to the very basics of computing!